zowe/zowe-pli-language-support/README.md

 This data collection uses built-in Microsoft VS Code Telemetry, which can be disabled, at your sole discretion, if you do not want to send Usage Data.

-The current release of Zowe PL/I Language Support collects anonymous data for the following events:
+The current release of PL/I Language Support collects anonymous data for the following events:
 - Activation of this VS Code extension
 - Opening, editing, creating or deleting a PL/I file
 - Creating or deleting the /.pliplugin folder in the workspace root.